Eileen12345678/SnowBall-3D-game/README.md

 --------------------------------------------------------------------------------------------------------------

 3. Ensure that Solution Explorer is visible (View / Solution Explorer).
-In the Solution Explorer, select Projet1 -> Project1 (the project name) and right click it.
+In the Solution Explorer, select All Other Files and right-click it.
 Choose Add / New Filter.
 A new folder icon should appear in the Solution Explorer.
 Name it ObjLibrary.
 (This creates an imaginary folder in the project, but it does not create a Windows folder on the computer).

 ---------------------------------------------------------------------------------------------------------------